 74 – Groove to your favorites at the Fillmore

-New Orleans has a very special relationship with live music and the Fillmore is one of the best places to check out the world’s greatest acts.
+Music lovers, this one is for you!
+The Fillmore, a favorite for artists and concert goes alike, is one of the best places to check out the world’s greatest acts.

-With a spacious dance floor, ample bar space, incredible sound and convenient location in the heart of the city, this venue has become a favorite for artists and concert goers alike.
+The venue has developed a special relationship with local and touring musicians and offers a spacious dance floor, ample bar space, incredible sound and convenient location in the heart of the city.

 76 – Admire the architecture of The Cabildo

-Over 500 artifacts and original works of art lay inside, highlighting the history of war, culture, and famous Louisiana figures.
+Those who want to explore more than 500 artifacts and original works of art lay inside, highlighting the history of war, culture, and famous Louisiana figures, pay $10 (adults) or $8 (senior citizens, active military, students).
+Children 6 and younger enter for free.

-77 – Combine scares and scotch on a New Orleans haunted pub crawl
+78 – Take a New Orleans haunted pub crawl

 Combine all the best bits of New Orleans with an evening tour of the French Quarter’s most iconic bars and pubs — some of which have paranormal pasts.